 - Erectile dysfunction: Severe cases of prostate cancer can also suffer from erectile dysfunctions.

 - Advanced prostate cancer can also cause pain in bones, commonly in spine, femur, pelvis, and ribs.

 cause of Enlarged Prostate

-Prostate cancer treatment: Now a days, various methods are applied for the prostate cancer treatment.
+Prostate cancer treatment: Nowadays, various methods are applied to prostate cancer treatment.

 - Watchful monitoring: Prostate cancer spreads slowly.
 It does not show early symptoms.
 A person should regularly visit the physician for the medical checkups regarding enlarged prostate, specifically after the age of 40 years.

 - Radical Prostatectomy: Radical Prostatectomy is the surgical removal of the prostate It is the fastest method of prostate cancer treatment.

 - Brachytherapy: In this, radioactive ovule is implanted in the prostate.
 This treatment is based on targeted radiation therapy.